aleksa3009/Reqres-Manual-API-Testing/TestCases/GET_users_id_Test_Cases.md

 1. Send GET request to `https://reqres.in/api/users/abc`.

 **Expected Results:**
-- Status code is `404 Not Found`.
+- Status code is 404 Not Found or 400 Bad Request depending on API behavior.
-- Response body is empty.
+- Response body is `{}` or empty string.
 - No data structure is returned.

 **Priority:** Medium